 Once enough blood is collected, the needle will be removed, and a small bandage will be placed over the site.

-You may be asked to apply gentle pressure at the site of blood draw to help prevent bruising.
+You may be asked to apply gentle pressure at the site of the blood draw to help prevent bruising.

 What do the results mean?